mraggi/discreture/README.md

 - A C++ compiler (*i.e.* gcc or clang)
 - [boost](http://www.boost.org) (header files.
 Specifically: iterator_facade)
 - [cmake](https://cmake.org/)
 - [git](https://git-scm.com/) (only for downloading the directory.
-You can also download it directly from github)
+You can also download it directly from gitlab)
 - [Google's Test Framework](https://github.com/google/googletest) (for building unit tests only).

 ### Installing pre-requisites in Ubuntu Linux and derivatives